-Administrators are in charge of making sure schools meet state education standards, and managing organizational operations and finances.
-State standards could include enrollment, standardized testing and curriculum requirements.
+Most Christian school administrators will be expected to see that their school adheres to state standards including enrollment, standardized testing and curriculum requirements.
 Business duties may involve public relations, accounting, marketing, personnel decisions and budgeting.
 You may also be in charge of developing and implementing educational and extracurricular programs.

 Salary and Career Outlook

-The BLS reports that education administrators can expect an eight percent growth in employment opportunities from 2008-2018.
-Growth is due to a higher student enrollment at the elementary and secondary school levels.
-In 2009, education administrators earned a median salary of $85,220 annually in public and private schools.
+The BLS reported that education administrators could expect a 4% growth in employment opportunities from 2018-2028, which is about average in comparison to other careers.
+In 2018, education administrators earned a median salary of $95,310 annually in elementary and secondary schools.

 With a background in educational administration, you will also be qualified to work as an administrator in a public school system as well.
 You also may be interested in returning to teaching, which you could do at any level of education, including postsecondary.
 If you have a desire to work with older students, you may also be invested in becoming an administrator of a postsecondary institution, like a college.